A Homeowner’s Guide to Planning and Building an ADU in Los Angeles

 Quality Materials

 Invest in quality materials that will stand the test of time.
-For example, using durable flooring like hardwood or tile, and high-quality fixtures in the kitchen and bathroom, can reduce maintenance costs and increase the ADU’s appeal.
+Durable flooring, reliable fixtures, and well-made cabinetry can reduce maintenance costs and improve the ADU’s long-term performance.

 Resources

-Here are valuable resources to navigate ADU construction in Los Angeles:
+Here are valuable resources to navigate building an ADU: